mailtoirs/xenamall-docs/requirements/pos-requirements.md

 * Only the documents in Submitted or Posted states are included for pos reports
 * Additional states and actions can be introduced through the state machine
 * Once submitted, all changes to the source documents are tracked
-* Submitted documents cannot be deleted
+* Submitted documents cannot be deleted permanently, but a soft deletion is allowed
-* Source documents maintain created date, last modified date, created-by and last-modified-by
+* Source documents maintain auditability with created date, last modified date, created-by and last-modified-by
 * Each pos will have a unique active series for source documents
 * User can start a new series and mark it as active